FelipeRuizGarcia/Learner/qa/workshop_sonarqube.md

 lets use -X to see the full log

 Now, we are able to analyze the project, lets go to view the report | http://127.0.0.1:9000/projects

+Lets introduce some code smells in your dummy python code.

+### Its the time Kahoot, get your katana ready

 # Workshop #2 Goal: Run sonarqube with docker to analyze a Github repo / Org